lemire/FastBitSet.js/benchmark/README.md

 ===

 You should have node.js and npm installed to run these benchmarks.
+It assumes a recent version of node.js (4.0.0 or better).

-npm i --save benchmark
+npm install benchmark
 npm install microtime
 npm install bitset.js
-npm install bitset
+npm install --force bitset
 npm install fast-bitset
 nodejs test.js